Connect with us

 Workers use cement at a construction site.
 PHOTO | FILE

-The proposed law requires builders of structures with more than three floors to use ready mix concrete supplied by cement makers – instead of conventional mix.
+The proposed law requires builders of structures with more than three floors to use ready-mix concrete supplied by cement makers – instead of a conventional mix.

 “Cement makers have labs to test the required standards for concrete, which will help address quality issues,” Mr Nyakiongora said, adding that no on-site mixing would be condoned once the law takes effect.

-“The simplest way to deal with concrete quality is to require that every builder carries out concrete strength tests through licensed laboratories and submit (concrete cube tests) to the local authorities for approval,” Patrick Mungoo, a private developer, told Construction Kenya.
+“The simplest way to deal with concrete quality is to require that every builder carries out concrete strength tests through licensed laboratories and submit (concrete cube tests) to the local authorities for approval,” Patrick Mungoo, a private developer, told CK.

-Wilson Gachanja, also a private developer, reckons that collapse of buildings is mainly caused by rogue developers who engage quacks who do not care about the quality of works.
+Wilson Gachanja, also a private developer, reckons that the collapse of buildings is mainly caused by rogue developers who engage quacks who do not care about the quality of work.

-“In my opinion, pre-mix concrete in lieu of insitu cast will never be a solution.
-Otherwise you will see many companies coming up in the name of supplying pre-mix concrete and we will therefore have created a bigger problem in a very simple way,” he said.
+“In my opinion, pre-mix concrete instead of insitu cast will never be a solution.
+Otherwise, you will see many companies coming up in the name of supplying pre-mix concrete and we will therefore have created a bigger problem in a very simple way,” he said.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.